Relativistic Freeze-in with Scalar Dark Matter in a Gauged $B-L$ Model and Electroweak Symmetry Breaking: The Model

 whereas for the temperature smaller than the critical temperature {\it i.e.,} $T <T_c$, the mass of Higgs boson is given by,

 In the above, $c$ represents a constant which is determined by requiring $m_{h}(0)=125.5\, \textrm{GeV}$, {\it i.e.,} Higgs boson mass at zero temperature.

-In Fig.~\ref{fmh} we show thermal corrections to SM Higgs boson mass for different scenarios which we detail later.
+In Fig.~\ref{fmh} we show thermal corrections to the SM Higgs boson mass for different scenarios which we detail later.
 The vertical lines represent the $z=\frac{m_{\phi_{DM}}}{T}$ values corresponding to EWSB and for our analysis $m_h(T_c)\approx 10\, \textrm{GeV}$.
+Note that, due to the difference in the DM mass, EWSB ($T_{EW}= 160\ GeV$) corresponds to different values of $z$ for these different scenarios.
+This is clearly evident from Fig.~\ref{fmh}.
+EWSB has a significant importance in our work, as it will be clear from the discussions of the subsequent sections.
 Similarly, the thermal correction for the mass of $B-L$ scalar $S$ can also be calculated.
 However, for our analysis this is not so important and it can be understood easily as follows.
 To evaluate thermal correction, the parameter $\mu_S$ in the Lagrangian Eq.~\eqref{lag} should be replaced by \cite{DeRomeri:2020wng},

 where

 The critical temperature $T_c^{v_{BL}}$ is the temperature, where $B-L$ scalar $\mathcal{S}$ takes vaccuum expectation value $v_{BL}$ and breaks the $U(1)_{B-L}$ symmetry.
 The critical temperature $T_c^{v_{BL}}$ then can be approximated as \cite{DeRomeri:2020wng},